masiuciszek/dev-journal/README.md

 ## About <a name = "about"></a>

 This is my Documentation for my biggest school project.
 My Internship at [EtraveliGroup](https://www.etraveligroup.com/).
-I will document every day on  what I do and how it went for every day.
+I will document every day (almost every day) on  what I do and how it went for the day.
 Of course there be perhaps some steps that I will not document, that is not subtitle for this blog.
 Hope You think the story would be intreating and you could take something from this as well.
+I am really exited to start this journy and I know I will learn a lot and become a much better devloper thanks of this.
+Woring from home/school is not the same to really work in a company.

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+You dont' need to do this but if you want to see how I did something id could be a nie way of see how it works.
+For example my custom hooks of handleling localStorage and custom theme with help of Styled-components 💅🏼

 ### Prerequisites